RockstarLang/rockstar/README.md

 As in Ruby, Python and VBScript, variables are dynamically typed and you don't need to declare variables before use.

 If a variable is defined outside of a function, it is in global scope.
-Global scope variables are available everywhere below its first initalization.
+Global scope variables are available everywhere below its first initialization.
 If a variable is defined inside of a function, it is in local scope.
-Local scope variables are available from their initalization untill the end of the function they are defined in.
+Local scope variables are available from their initialization until the end of the function they are defined in.

+While within a function, if you write to a variable that has been defined in global scope, you write to that variable, you do not define a new local variable.

 **Pronouns**